-- The instructor suspecting the alleged violation shall first present concerns to the student and provide an opportunity for the student to explain or refute the concerns. - 4.
-The student will be allowed to comment on the evidence or to present evidence to clarify the issue in question. - 5.
-Based on the evidence presented and the student's comments, the instructor shall determine whether or not an academic-violation has occurred.
+- The instructor suspecting the alleged violation shall first present concerns to the student and provide an opportunity for the student to explain or refute the concerns. - 2.
+The student will be allowed to comment on the evidence or to present evidence to clarify the issue in question.

+- 3. Based on the evidence presented and the student's comments, the instructor shall determine whether or not an academic-violation has occurred.
 This determination will result in one of the following findings: - An academic-related violation did not take place and the issue is resolved. - b.
-An act of academic dishonesty did occur in the instructor's opinion.
+An act of academic dishonesty did occur in the instructor's opinion. - Contact Vice President of Student Services and Vice President of Instruction to determine if the student had any previous occurrences of academic violations - Submit an official violation report through Maxient electronic reporting system.